You Deserve Quality Health Care

 We track many of the healthcare quality measures that serve as tools that help us measure those things that are important to you and to WVFH.
-While quantifying healthcare practices and processes, WVFH looks at outcomes and results that show how effectively we are meeting your healthcare needs.
-WVFH gathers information on patient perceptions and opinions of how we are doing at meeting our member needs.
+While evaluating healthcare practices and processes, WVFH looks at results that show how good we are meeting your healthcare needs.
+WVFH gathers information on patient opinions of how we are doing at meeting our member’s needs.

-As an organization, there are a number of very important quality goals that look at how effective we are at providing safe, efficient, patient-centered, and timely care to our members.
+As an organization, there are a number of very important quality goals that look at how good we are at providing safe, efficient, patient-centered, and timely care to our members.

 What Tools Do We Use to Compare Ourselves to Others?

-WVFH participates in the Healthcare Effectiveness Data and Information Set (HEDIS), which is a widely used set of performance measures in the managed care industry designed to allow consumers to compare health plan performance to other plans and to national or regional benchmarks.
+WVFH takes part in the Healthcare Effectiveness Data and Information Set (HEDIS).
+This is a widely used set of performance measures in the managed care industry designed to allow consumers to compare health plan performance to other plans and to national or regional benchmarks.

-The HEDIS was developed, sponsored and maintained as a set of standardized performance measures.
+The HEDIS was created, sponsored, and maintained as a set of standardized performance measures.
 WVFH currently tracks the following HEDIS quality measures for its members (in addition to many other measures):